07 November 2024

 The takeaway following the Lacrosse case was that plaintiffs could evade the operation of the proportionate liability regime through their formal legal pleadings.
 Deep-pocketed defendants who had contributed to a plaintiff’s loss might be found solely liable even where there were other parties responsible for the plaintiff's loss.
 The underlying negligence of that defendant and its ‘concurrent wrongdoers’ could, to an extent, be glossed over.
 Defendants were not to benefit from the ‘anomalous’ consequence that they might improve their legal position by conceding their own negligence.

-The NSW Court of Appeal departed from this view in Gerrald Toltz.
+The NSW Court of Appeal departed from this view in Gerrard Toltz.
 That case concerned a firm of solicitors alleged to have breached their fiduciary duties by acting in conflict and without its client’s informed consent in a loan transaction.
 The client sought to recover its economic losses by way of equitable compensation.
 Relevantly, a claim for breach of the strict ‘conflict rule’ in equity might not involve any pleading that the defendant had been negligent or not careful.
 Amongst its other defences, the firm sought the benefit of the proportionate liability defence to reduce its liability.
 While the issue ultimately was not required to be resolved as the solicitors’ appeal was allowed on other grounds, Stern JA and Basten AJA noted separately – and in obiter remarks – that:

-Gerrald Toltz only dealt with the proportionate liability regime found in Part 4 of the Civil Liability Act 2002 (NSW).
+Gerrard Toltz only dealt with the proportionate liability regime found in Part 4 of the Civil Liability Act 2002 (NSW).
 On a strict view, these obiter remarks may not directly inform the interpretation of the counter-part regimes nationwide.
 However, both Stern JA and Basten AJA appeared to identify the Victorian Lacrosse decision as taking a more restrictive approach to what claims are ‘apportionable claims’ than the statutory language warrants.

 Interestingly, the first consequence of the NSW Court of Appeal’s decision appears to have manifested at the trial level in Victoria.
 On 22 October 2024, the Victorian County Court published reasons identifying “enough uncertainty in the authorities”, including a lack of “binding” authority on it, that it was inappropriate for it to determine whether the claims before it were ‘apportionable claims’ in an interlocutory setting.[6]